-Ravicti approved for urea cycle disordersFebruary 1st, 2013 in Medications
+Ravicti approved for urea cycle disordersFebruary 1, 2013 in Medicine & Health / Medications

 (HealthDay)—Ravicti (glycerol phenylbutyrate) has been approved by the U.S. Food and Drug Administration to treat certain urea cycle disorders (UCDs) in people 2 years and older.